mborzenkov/jqf-gradle-plugin/README.md

 This section is about important parts for the further development of this plugin.

-- Implement GitHub Actions
 - Update ZestGuidance to print to stdout instead of `System.console`; otherwise, Gradle is not showing updates
 - There might be an issue with caches that needs some additional settings.
-  `--nodaemon` option acts as a temporary solution.
+  `--no-daemon` option acts as a temporary solution.

 ## Collaboration